Olga Valerianovna Karnovich, Princess Paley

 After the February Revolution in 1917, Nicholas II abdicated and the Romanov dynasty ended.
 Paul and his family continued to live in their Tsarkoye Selo home.
 However, with the rise of the Bolsheviks in the October Revolution in 1917, the situation became much worse for the Romanovs.
 Paul could no longer afford to keep up his home, so the family moved to a nearby dacha (cottage) that belonged to his nephew, Grand Duke Boris Vladimirovich.

 In March 1918, all the male members of the Romanov family were ordered to register at Cheka headquarters, and then they were sent into exile in internal areas of Russia.
 Olga and Paul’s son Prince Vladimir Paley was arrested in St. Petersburg on March 26, 1918, along with three sons of Grand Duke Konstantin Konstantinovich, a grandson of Nicholas I, Emperor of All Russia: Prince Ioann, Prince Konstantin, and Prince Igor.
 Olga and her family never saw Vladimir again.
-On July 18, 1918, the day after the execution of Nicholas II, Emperor of All Russia and his family, Prince Vladimir Paley, Prince Ioann, Prince Konstantin, Prince Igor, Grand Duke Sergei Mikhailovich and Grand Duchess Elizabeth Feodorovna, the widow of Paul’s brother Sergei, were murdered by the Bolsheviks.
+On July 18, 1918, the day after the execution of Nicholas II, Emperor of All Russia and his family, Prince Vladimir Paley, Prince Ioann, Prince Konstantin, Prince Igor, Grand Duke Sergei Mikhailovich, and Grand Duchess Elizabeth Feodorovna, the widow of Paul’s brother Sergei, were murdered by the Bolsheviks.
 See Unofficial Royalty: Execution of Grand Duchess Elizabeth Feodorovna and Five Other Romanovs for more information.

 Grand Duke Paul Alexandrovich had avoided the exile order because he was too ill to travel.
 He remained in the dacha near Tsarskoye Selo.
 The Bolsheviks were determined to round up all the Grand Dukes still in Russia and so Paul was arrested on August 13, 1918.
 Olga was forced to live with friends.
 She desperately tried to save her husband from prison and execution but to no avail.
 On January 28, 1919, Grand Duke Paul Alexandrovich along with three other Grand Dukes were executed by a firing squad in the courtyard of the Peter and Paul Fortress.
 See Unofficial Royalty: Execution of Four Russian Grand Dukes for more information.

-Later in 1919, after Paul’s execution had been confirmed, Olga, accompanied by her two daughters Irina and Natalia, fled Russia, hoping that Vladimir was still alive.
+Later in 1919, after Paul’s execution had been confirmed, Olga, accompanied by her two daughters Irina and Natalia, fled Russia, hoping that her son Vladimir was still alive.
 With the help of a White Army officer, they walked for three days, crossing the frozen Lake Ladoga, the largest lake entirely in Europe.
-The Bolsheviks had installed light projectors around the lake which they used to find people attempting to escape.
+The Bolsheviks had installed light projectors around the lake that were used to find people attempting to escape.
 Many times Olga and her daughters had to lie down on the ice and be covered with a white sheet to avoid being seen.
-Olga, her daughters, and the White Army officer walked across the lake to Finland and continued on to the safety of the city of Helsinki.
+Olga, her daughters, and the White Army officer walked across the lake to Finland and continued to the safety of the city of Helsinki.

 Grave of Olga, Princess Paley; Credit – www.findagrave.com

 In 1920, Olga settled in Paris, France.
 She sold the house she and Paul had lived in at Boulogne-sur-Seine and bought another in one of the upper-class neighborhoods of Paris.
 With her few remaining jewels, Olga bought a villa in Biarritz where the family would often gather.
-Later, she would sell her homes and buy a much smaller one in Neuilly.
+Later, Olga sold her homes and bought a much smaller one in Neuilly.
 Olga published her memoirs about her life in Russia during the years 1916-1919.
 She used her own resources to help other Russian exiles.
 In 1926, she organized an annual charity bazaar to raise funds for Russian exiles.
 Olga Valerianovna Karnovich, Princess Paley died in exile in Paris on November 2, 1929, at the age of 64.
 She was buried at Colombes Gabriel Peri Cemetery in Colombes, France.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.